leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 ### Inundation
 #### How to:

-1. Duplicate the active_channel layer by exporting it and saving as "inundation".
+1. Duplicate the active_channel layer by exporting it and saving as inundation.shp.
 If you prefer you can make a polygon from scratch rather than reshaping and building on the active_channel

 2. Fields: